 Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.
-Please refer to the school's 'Safeguarding Children' policy for more information.
+Please refer to the school's 'NWA Safeguarding Local Policy 23 - Copy.docx for more information.

 We are a healthy school and our children in EYFS receive free fruit from the Government scheme.
-The children are encouraged to have a piece of fruit during free-flow snack time.
+The children are encouraged to have a piece of fruit during snack time and milk or water.
 This encourages children to become independent and make their own decisions.
 They have access to their water bottles at any point during the school day.
 Reception children are eligible for free school meals or can choose to bring in a healthy packed lunch from home.